sca-marshals/marshal-docs/marshals_handbook/handbook.md

 c.
 Answer correspondence from the Earls Marshal.

 ## PROCEDURES FOR GRIEVANCES AND SANCTIONS
-A.  Grievances and Disputes
+### Grievances and Disputes
 Usually the combatants are more than willing to correct any problems or breaches of the rules pointed out by a marshal.
 This is the desired solution: get the problem fixed.
 However, occasionally a marshal must take action.
 In the unhappy event that you find it necessary, here is how you shall proceed.
 In order of preference:

 1. Point out the violation (missing armor, grappling during combat, etc.) and ask the fighter to correct it.
 2. In the case of missing or inadequate armor, do not allow the combatant onto the field until it has been fixed.
 3. In the case of violation of the rules during combat, ask the combatant to leave the field, and do not allow combat to resume until he or she has cooled off.
 This particularly includes removing from the field anyone who has lost his or her temper.
 4. If you need support, call on (in order):
-a.
-Any other marshals who are present (especially the marshal-in-charge).
+    1. Any other marshals who are present (especially the marshal-in-charge).
-b.
-A regional, deputy, or principality Earl or Knight Marshal.
+    2. A regional, deputy, or principality Earl or Knight Marshal.
-c.
-The kingdom Earl Marshal
+    3. The kingdom Earl Marshal
-d.
-The local Seneschal
+    4. The local Seneschal
-e.
-The principality or kingdom seneschal
+    5. The principality or kingdom seneschal
-f.
-The Crown
+    6. The Crown
 5. If the violation cannot be stopped, convince the marshal-in-charge and the local seneschal to end the event.
 6. In any case where voluntary correction is not made after the problem has been pointed out, a detailed written report shall be made to the Earl Marshal as soon as possible after the event.
 In cases where the fighter has made corrections voluntarily a report should be sent to the Earl Marshal if a pattern of problems, even minor ones from the same fighter is occurring.

-B.  Sanctions
+### Sanctions
 1. In addition to removing an unsafe combatant from the field at the time, long-term sanctions are available.
 These will normally be applied by the marshallate of the kingdom rather than by a local marshal.
 Procedures outlined in kingdom law or kingdom marshal policies shall be adhered to when sanctioning any person.
 2. Possible sanctions include:
-a.
-Revoking the authorization of the individual to fight with a particular weapon.
+    1. Revoking the authorization of the individual to fight with a particular weapon.
 (This sanction may be applied whether or not your kingdom does authorizations by weapon forms.)
-b.
-Revoking the authorization of the individual to fight at all.
+    2. Revoking the authorization of the individual to fight at all.
-c.
-Recommendation to the Crown to banish the individual from participation in events.
+    3. Recommendation to the Crown to banish the individual from participation in events.
-d.
-Recommendation to the Board to banish the individual from the Society and its activities.
+    4. Recommendation to the Board to banish the individual from the Society and its activities.
 3. If any of these long-term sanctions are in progress, the Society Marshal shall be informed.
 4. If authorization has been revoked, it is acceptable to inform the Earls Marshal of any neighboring kingdoms to which the currently unauthorized fighter might travel.
 Once long-term sanctions have been applied, a report shall be made to the Marshal of the Society.
 5. An authorization from any Kingdom may be suspended/revoked in another Kingdom, should it prove necessary and appropriate.
 Such suspension/revocation means that the fighter may not fight anywhere in the Society until and unless the issue is resolved.
 Accordingly, the Earl Marshal of the kingdom issuing the suspension shall inform the Society Earl Marshal and the Earls Marshal of the neighboring kingdoms.